pikaak/CatTarot/replit.md

 ## Overview

 Cat Tarot is an interactive tarot reading web application where users receive mystical guidance from a cat's perspective.
-The app provides three-card tarot readings using the Major Arcana, with AI-generated interpretations delivered in a friendly feline voice.
-The application features a mystical, card game-inspired aesthetic with smooth animations and an engaging user experience.
+The app provides three-card tarot readings using a full 78-card deck (22 Major Arcana + 56 Minor Arcana), with AI-generated interpretations delivered in a friendly feline voice.
+The application features a mystical talking cat with personalized greetings, overlapping card spread layout, and smooth animations for an engaging user experience.

 ## User Preferences